-Located in Western-Central Europe, Germany is a major cultural and historical reference, as well as the seventh largest country in Europe, covering a 357,021 km2 territory.
+Located in Western-Central Europe, Germany is a major cultural and historical reference and the seventh-largest country in Europe, covering 357,021 square kilometers of territory.

-The climate is mostly moderate, ranging from continental in the east, with dry, cold winters and very warm summers, to a milder maritime influenced climate in the north and northeast, and mountain climate in the Alpine Regions of the extreme south.
+The climate is mostly moderate, ranging from continental in the east, with dry, cold winters and hot summers, to milder maritime-influenced weather in the north and northeast, and mountain climate in the Alpine regions of the extreme south.

-In the Baltic Sea, Pelzerharken, Weibenhauser Strand, Hohwachter Bucht and Damp 2000 are the best German surfing options.
+In the Baltic Sea, Pelzerhaken, Weißenhäuser Strand, Hohwachter Bucht, and Damp 2000 are the best German surfing options.

 Germany is also famous for its surfing river wave.
 In Munich, you can't miss the endless wave ride found at the Eisbach River.